 Identifying All of Your Debts

-The first part of paying off your debt is getting a complete picture what you owe.
+The first part of paying off your debt is getting a complete picture of what you owe.
 When you have everything written out in front of you, it makes it much easier to create an action plan.
 Depending on how much you owe, it might also help you realize it’s not as bad you might have originally thought.

 Here’s how you can get started identifying your debts: